-Mr Steve Callister – Deputy National Chairman
+Mr Steve Callister – National Chairman

 B.Bus, MBA FCPA, FAICD, FAIM

 Steve is Managing Director and Partner of an import wholesale company, dealing with all major retailers in Australia and New Zealand.
 Former roles include Convenor of St Vincent's Prostate Cancer Support Group, Chairman of the NSW SAC, delegate to the National SAC and Chairman of the NSW Board.
 Steve became Chairman of PCFA’s Marketing and Fundraising Committee of the National Board in May 2009 and National Deputy Chairman in 2015.
 Steve was appointed as National Chairman of PCFA in November 2018.

 Emeritus Professor Bruce Armstrong AM